Samsung/tizen-docs/docs/application/dotnet/guides/applications/application_lifecycle.md

     }
 ```

-UI setup is based on basic template.
-Only one `TextLabel` component is used to show the application UI and its running state.
+The UI setup is based on the basic template.
+A single `TextLabel` component is used to show the application UI and its running state:

 ```csharp
     void InitUI()
     {